-After publication of the pilot study, the Dutch monitoring has continued annually and has resulted in a series of annual reports (Van Franeker et al. 2003 to 2018) that initially confirmed further decrease of industrial and but especially showed a drop in user plastics after the late 1990s.
+After publication of the pilot study, the Dutch monitoring has continued annually and has resulted in a series of annual reports (Van Franeker et al. 2003 to 2019) that initially confirmed further decrease of industrial and but especially showed a drop in user plastics after the late 1990s.
 However, this was soon followed by a halt or at least serious slow-down of such trends.
-Since about 2015 (Van Franeker et al. 2016, 2017, 2018), the analyses indicate a continuing trend of slow but significant decrease.
+Since about 2015 (Van Franeker & Kühn 2019), the analyses indicate a continuing trend of slow but significant decrease.